Eric Bjornson

-Eric Thomas Bjornson (born December 15, 1971) is a former American football tight end in the National Football League for the Dallas Cowboys and New England Patriots.
-He was drafted by the Dallas Cowboys in the fourth round of the 1995 NFL Draft.
-He played college football at University of Washington.
+Eric Thomas Bjornson (born December 15, 1971) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys and New England Patriots.
+He was selected by the Cowboys in the fourth round of the 1995 NFL draft.
+He played college football at the University of Washington.

-Early years
+Early life

 Bjornson attended Bishop O'Dowd High School, where he became a three-year starter at quarterback.
 As a sophomore, he had a game where he threw for 5 touchdowns.

 As a senior, he helped his team earn a 10–1 record and the East Shore Athletic League championship.
 He received scholar-athlete awards from the National Football Foundation Hall of Fame and the Oakland Tribune.
 He finished his career with 583 completions for 4,074 yards and 36 touchdowns.

 College career

 Bjornson accepted a football scholarship to the University of Washington.
 As a redshirt freshman in 1991, he was the third-string quarterback behind Billy Joe Hobert and Mark Brunell, on the national championship team.
 He was converted into a wide receiver as a sophomore, making 14 receptions for 170 yards and 2 touchdowns.
 As a junior, he returned to quarterback, as the backup to Damon Huard, getting a chance to start the final 3 games of the 1993 season, registering a 2–1 record.

 As a senior, he was moved back to wide receiver, leading the team with 49 receptions (at the time fifth highest total in school history), for 770 yards and 7 touchdowns.
 He was sixth in the Pacific-10 in receptions and tied for second in touchdown receptions, while earning second-team All-Pac-10, Academic All-Pac-10 and second-team Academic All-American honors.
 He finished his college career with 64 receptions for 958 yards and 9 touchdowns.